Tokenization Strategy

 Tokenized Private Credit Lifecycle & Control Architecture

-- Mapped origination through maturity with embedded governance checkpoints and AI instrumentation.
+- Mapped origination, servicing, covenant monitoring, reporting, escalation, and maturity with embedded governance checkpoints and AI instrumentation.

-- Clarified automation boundaries and preserved mandatory human oversight.
+- Clarified automation boundaries while preserving servicing continuity and mandatory human oversight.

 Regulatory, Risk & Capital Gating Matrix

-- Integrated asset classification, capital authorization rules, escalation triggers, and suspension criteria.
+- Integrated asset classification, capital authorization rules, escalation triggers, exposure caps, and suspension criteria.

-- Served legal, treasury, and board risk committee.
+- Served legal, treasury, credit risk, compliance, and board risk committee stakeholders.

-- Formalized institutional experimentation under defined supervisory guardrails.
+- Formalized institutional experimentation under defined supervisory, capital, and governance guardrails.

 Executive Oversight & Reporting Architecture

-- Defined escalation routing, monitored signals, reporting cadence, and board visibility structure.
+- Defined escalation routing, monitored signals, reporting cadence, exposure visibility, and board review structure.

 - Served executive leadership and risk oversight functions.